WHEN THE RANCH BECOMES A DESTINATION

 Guests are often given a small sack of feed to toss into a nearby trough.
 Watching the fallow deer lift their heads, gather, and come running across the pasture has become a highlight of many stays — simple, unexpected, and hard to forget.

-As the air warms and thermals rise, hawks and eagles appear overhead — and often return again late in the afternoon.
+As the air warms and thermals rise, hawks and eagles appear overhead, often returning in late afternoon.
+Near dusk, Owls nesting in the towering oaks and native pecan trees take flight in search of food.

 Located along the Central Flyway, the ranch attracts a wide variety of year-round and migratory birds.
 Birdwatching here doesn’t require a plan — just a pair of binoculars and a little patience.